-The Conducting Programme offers a stepping stone to emerging conductors who are on the verge of leading orchestras at the highest level.
-Conducting Fellows are mentored by and network with a who’s who from the world of classical music.
+The Orchestras Conducting Programme offers a stepping stone to emerging artists who are on the verge of leading orchestras at the highest level.
+Fellows are mentored by and network with a who’s who from the world of classical music.

-Up to five young conductors are accepted to the Conducting Programme.
+Up to four young conductors are accepted to the Orchestras Conducting Programme.
 They take part in section training led by the coaches of the Verbier Festival Orchestra (VFO), as well as tutti rehearsals led by Derrick Inouye, the VFO Assistant Conductor.
 They will, where possible, collaborate with Maestro Inouye as he prepares the VFO for its Festival performances.
-Throughout the Festival, Conducting Fellows may perform assistant conductor duties for guest conductors of the VFO and Verbier Festival Chamber Orchestra (VFCO) Music Director Gábor Takács-Nagy and other visiting VFCO conductors.
+Throughout the Festival, Conducting Fellows may perform assistant conductor duties for guest conductors of the VFO, Verbier Festival Chamber Orchestra (VFCO) Music Director Gábor Takács-Nagy, and other visiting VFCO conductors.

 Other activities include: